 Step one in preparing a presentation is thinking about the needs of your audience.
 It’s important to ask yourself these questions:

 Answering these questions will influence what information to include and how to best deliver it.
 The next step is to identify key talking points and build your presentation around those main points.
 Remember, the audience came to learn something, so ask yourself, “If people learn something new from this presentation, what would it be?” and go from there.

-Studies show that people retain less than 50% of what they see and hear.
+Studies show that people retain little of what they see and hear.
 Listeners can easily lose the flow of a presentation jam-packed with raw data, so use visual aids to illustrate your points.
 Vocal repetition and visual reinforcement help a great deal with retention.

 You can create a beautiful slide show and have strong data surrounding your speaking points, but without practice, the presentation is at risk of falling flat.
 Presenters practice in a variety of ways: at home, alone, in front of a mirror, or in front of family.
 In front of a video camera is the most effective.
 Self-reflection or sharing the video with a peer-coach provides you with the greatest insight.

 When you practice and review, pay attention to your facial expressions, voice, and body movements—and don’t be afraid to ask for feedback from others including a peer or professional instructional coach.
 Practice the presentation as many times as you can so when it comes to the real deal you are as prepared as you can be!

 It’s common for presenters to focus more on the visuals and talking points as opposed to the auditory aspect of actually delivering the presentation.
 Whether you are presenting to a room of 20 or 300, most people are unable to project with sufficient volume and still keep the message intelligible while presenting.
 When the audience strains to hear the presenter, they become sidetracked.
 You will see them busy on their smart device instead of being engaged.